q3769/chunk4j/README.md

 #### Usage example:

-Most times, you don't need to interact directly with the `Chunk`'s API methods, as the details are handled behind the scenes of the `Chopper` and `Stitcher` API.
+Most often, you don't need to interact directly with the `Chunk`'s API methods; the details are already handled behind the scenes of the `Chopper` and `Stitcher` API.
 It suffices to know `Chunk` is a simple serializable POJO data holder that carries the data bytes between the `Chopper` and the `Stitcher`.

 ### The Stitcher